duduCarneiro/bankist/README.md

 # 👨‍💻 About

 This project is part of the content of <a href="https://www.udemy.com/course/the-complete-javascript-course/" target="_blank">The Complete JavaScript Course by Jonas Schmedtman</a> available on Udemy 🔔!
-<br> Bankist stands for minimalist banking and so this is why we built this kind of online bank interface with minimal design.
+<br> The Bankist stands for minimalist banking and so this is why we built this kind of online bank interface with minimal design.

 ## 📚 Contents